tranha02/iris/README.md

 ### OrgSig Tool

-For pleasure manipulation with organizations, we present a tool called **orgsig**.
-Orgsig is a small program written in Golang that can generate organizations or sign existing peers ID using already generated organisations.
+To manage the P2P TI sharing withing an organization, we developed a tool called **orgsig**.
+Orgsig is a small program written in Golang that can generate organizations or sign existing peers ID using the already generated organisations.

 ```bash
 > make orgsig